How to Ask for Salary Increase (15 Best Sample Letters)

 Benefits of Asking a Pay Raise in Writing

-Though writing a salary increase letter may seem tedious, it is usually the best alternative.
+Though writing a letter may seem tedious, it is usually the best alternative.
 Some benefits of using a letter to convey your message to your employer include:

 Both parties will feel more comfortable

-Writing the salary increase letter puts you in a less awkward situation with your boss than discussing it upfront without a prior letter to notify your employer about your request.
+Writing it puts you in a less awkward situation with your boss than discussing it upfront without a prior letter to notify your employer about your request.
 As a result, there is less nervousness as you give your reasons and your employers feel less pressure.

 Formal documentation

-Asking for the salary increase via a letter proves the document to be of formal origin, certifying the increase of your salary is taken seriously.
+Asking for the pay increase via a letter proves the document to be of formal origin, certifying it is taken seriously.
 In addition, putting it in a formal letter format formalizes the request before taking it up casually with your boss by discussing it with them face to face.

 Who to Send?

-Recognizing the right time to ask for a salary increase is as important as putting up a reasonable request for a raise.
+Recognizing the right time to ask for an increase is as important as putting up a reasonable request for a raise.
 If you want your request answered in affirmation, the right timing is critical.

-Here are some possible situations in which you can send a salary increase letter:
+Here are some possible situations in which you can send the letter:

-When your salary is less than its market value
+When it is less than its market value

 If, after thorough research, you observe you are underpaid, you should immediately ask for a pay raise.
 Use legitimate resources like Salary.com and so on to back up your claim.

-When the company is in an excellent financial condition
+When the company is in excellent financial condition

-There never can be a better moment to chip in a salary increase letter than when the organization is reaping bountiful profits.
+There can never be a better moment to chip in a letter than when the organization is reaping bountiful profits.

 After improving your skills and qualifications

 Suppose you have recently finished a new high-paying skill that helps your role or earned a higher qualification while on the job.
-It would be best to let your employer know about your recent achievement and send a salary increase letter.
+It would be best to let your employer know about your recent achievement and send it.

 When you are given more responsibilities

-Most organizations have made it a ritual to consider an increase in the pay raise of its employees at a said period every year.
+Most organizations have made it a ritual to consider an increase in the pay raise of their employees during a given period every year.
 Harnessing this opportunity will likely yield a positive response from your employers without you appearing too keen for a raise.

 After a performance review

 It is unwise to ask for a pay raise if the organization is battling a severe financial crisis or laying off staff to remain afloat and in operation.
 Also, requesting frequently will hinder your future chances of being considered for a raise, even when you deserve one.
-Therefore, always play smart when sending the salary increase letter.
+Therefore, always play smart when sending it.

-Like the draft of every official letter, a salary increase letter will contain similar sections, the difference being the purpose of writing.
+Like the draft of every official letter, it will contain similar sections, the difference being the purpose of writing.
 Therefore, an official letter should include a header, introduction, body, and concluding sections.

 These sections are further explained below: